 For more information about using the dashboard, click on the 'Help' button within the dashboard.

 Tips on how to use the dashboard's accessibility features, including keyboard navigation, are in the accessibility guide.

 All wildlife rehabilitation providers must maintain records of the animals they rescue and submit them to the National Parks and Wildlife Service annually.
-These records are to be provided in a standard data collection spreadsheet (XLS 5.0MB).
-The key data fields identify the species, date of rescue, where the animal was found, the likely reason for rescue, and its fate.
+These records are to be provided in a standard data collection spreadsheet.

 Wildlife rehabilitators should read the Data reporting instructions for the volunteer wildlife rehabilitation sector for further information.